aniket-kr/Algorithms-1/README.md

    associate a given "key" to the provided "value".

  + `OrderMap` extends `Map` abstract class to take advantage of the fact that "keys" can be ordered, and hence provides an extended API that can be implemented efficiently.

- + Abstract class `Sorter` is package-private but provides a base class to inherit certain overloads of the `sort()` method.
-All other public classes in package `sorting` inherit the base class `Sorter`.
+ + Package `sorting` has all sorting algorithms with similar `sort()` overloads.

 Implementation Notes
 --------------------